-While this paper qualifies the tradeoff of $\epsilon$-DP and Pufferfish privacy in concrete terms, it narrowly conceives privacy and utility as the extent of statistical estimation attainable under either frequentist or Bayesian paradigms.
-There are, of course, many other aspects of utility that are worth examining -- such as the ease of analysis, use of computational resources, facial validity and logical consistency \cite{boyd2022differential, hotz2022chronicle, rugglesDifferentialPrivacyCensus2019} -- and other paradigms (in particular decision theory) with which the concepts of privacy and utility can be quantified.
+While this paper qualifies the tradeoff of $\epsilon$-DP and Pufferfish privacy in concrete terms, it narrowly conceives privacy and utility in terms of the extent of statistical estimation attainable under either frequentist or Bayesian paradigms.
+There are, of course, many other aspects of utility that are worth examining -- such as the ease of analysis, use of computational resources, facial validity and logical consistency \cite{boyd2022differential, hotz2022chronicle, rugglesDifferentialPrivacyCensus2019} -- and other paradigms (in particular decision theory) with which the notions of privacy and utility can be quantified.
 In fact, both notions are multi-faceted and context-specific and, as one of the reviewers of \cite{bailieDifferentialPrivacyGeneral2023} pointed out, a judicious conceptualisation of privacy and utility may improve their tradeoff's efficiency frontier.
-Acknowledging the complex makeup of this tradeoff, we advocate for future privacy mechanism design and analyses to treat the conceptualisation of privacy and utility -- and the choice of $\mathcal X, d$ and $\dMult$ -- with scrutiny, given their scarcity in the current literature \citep{bailieSwapping2023}.
+Acknowledging the complex makeup of this tradeoff, we advocate for future design and analysis of data-release mechanisms to treat the conceptualisations of privacy and utility -- and the roles that $\mathcal X, d$ and the distorting function $\dist$ play in these conceptualisations -- with scrutiny, given their scarcity in the current literature \citep{bailieRefreshmentStirredNot2024b}.